mikeclarke/mike-clarke.com/content/thoughts/2013-11-23-applied-docker-continuous-integration.markdown

 * Docker and Jenkins (or any similar tool) are a perfect match for building continuous integration
 * The `Dockerfile` empowers developers to manage their own OS package requirements
-* Containers as build artifcats significantly simplifies integration scenarios
+* Containers as build artifacts significantly simplifies integration scenarios
-* 12-factor app best practices fall out naturally from this strategy for continuous integration
+* [12-factor app](http://12factor.net) best practices fall out naturally from this strategy for continuous integration

 *Introduction*

-Make no mistake; [Docker](http://www.docker.io/) is the new hotness on Hacker News (well, behind BTC and NSA snooping revelations).
-Frequently, I'll encounter comments along the lines of "Disclaimer: I've never tried using Docker, but have you tried it?"
+Make no mistake; [Docker](http://www.docker.io/) is the new hotness on Hacker News.
+Frequently, I'll encounter comments along the lines of "Disclaimer: I've never tried using Docker, but have you tried it yet?"

 Some of my close friends in the industry have shared similar thoughts - in a world where best practices around configuration management, deployment, and virtualization are well-established, why